turboc1208/my_appapi/SQL_Primer.md

 database can be built using a database using spreadsheets like Excel.
 In excel a formula in a cell can link to other cells either on the same sheet, in the same workbook, or even other workbooks.
 Think about a mailing list in word that pulls names and address from a text file.
-That’s another example of a database.
+That√ïs another example of a database.
 These examples work fine when you are dealing with a couple of hundred rows like maybe an invitation list for a wedding.
-Now imagine the records your city maintains for driver’s registration.
+Now imagine the records your city maintains for driver√ïs registration.
 There are tens to hundreds of thousands of names in that list.
 That would be nearly impossible to maintain in a spreadsheet.
 At the very least, it would be very slow. </p>